functional-tim/easypassword/README.md

 ### Using nix
 You need to install nix on your system through your package manager or any other means.

+After unpacking or downloading from git you have to switch into the folder of easypassword.

 Then you simply run the following commands.

 ```